filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 ### Breaking Consumer Contract

+Testing of the Consumer contract changes happen in the Provider repository, because it's the Provider that should pull the new contract version and run the contract tests against it.
+The testing is integrated with the Pact Broker/Pact Flow, that triggers `contract requiring verification published` webhook to the CI/CD server (e.g. GitHub Actions) to run the tests in the Provider repository.

 Taking `service-customers--sns` as an example consumer.
 We'll change the expectation about the `order_total.units` format.
 Currently it expects a `string` value, but we'll change it to `integer`.